 First Mining is a Canadian gold developer focused on development and permitting of the Springpole Gold Project in northwestern Ontario.
 The Springpole Gold Project is one of the largest undeveloped gold assets in Canada, currently hosting a mineral resource base of 4.67 million ounces of gold in the Indicated category and 0.23 million ounces of gold in the Inferred category.
-A PFS is underway, with completion targeted in early 2021, and permitting is on-going with submission of the Environmental Impact Statement targeted for 2021.
-The Company also expects in Q3 2020 to close its announced transaction with Treasury Metals, after which it will hold a large equity position in Treasury Metals who will be advancing the Goliath-Goldlund gold project towards construction.
-First Mining's eastern Canadian property portfolio also includes the Pickle Crow (being advanced in partnership with Auteco), Cameron, Hope Brook, Duparquet, Duquesne, and Pitt gold projects.
+A PFS is underway, with completion targeted in early 2021, and permitting is on-going with submission of the EIS targeted for 2021.
+In Q3 2020 the Company closed its transaction with Treasury Metals and as at September 30, 2020 has an equity position of approximately 40% in Treasury Metals which is advancing the Goliath-Goldlund gold projects towards a construction decision.
+First Mining's eastern Canadian property portfolio also includes the Pickle Crow (being advanced in partnership with Auteco), Cameron, Hope Brook, Duquesne, Pitt and a 10% interest in Duparquet.

-The Company continues its Indigenous community consultations related to its core Canadian mineral properties, and has been engaged in significant consultation efforts with local Indigenous communities in the Springpole Gold Project area since 2018 to support the ongoing federal and provincial EA processes, and in preparation for the Springpole Gold Project EIS.
+The Company continues its Indigenous community consultations related to its core Canadian mineral properties, and has been engaged in significant consultation efforts with local Indigenous communities in the Springpole Gold Project area since 2018 to support the ongoing federal and provincial EA processes, and in preparation for the Springpole Gold Project EIS submission in 2021.

-The following is a summary of ongoing activities planned for the remainder of 2020:
+The following is a summary of ongoing activities planned for the remainder of 2020 and into 2021:

-- The Company is planning to submit a final ToR to MECP for Springpole Gold Project.
+- The Company has submitted its ToR to MECP for the Springpole Gold Project.
 The ToR will provide a framework for the preparation of a provincial EA, and it will set out the Company's work plan for addressing the legislated requirements of the Ontario Environmental Assessment Act when preparing the provincial EA.
-The Company is also working on the Federal EA under the Canadian Environmental Assessment Act. - The Company is continuing to advance the Springpole Gold Project PFS, which is targeted for completion in Q1 2021, and data collection and compilation of the EIS, which is targeted for submission in 2021 as well. - Ongoing technical and economic evaluations are underway at the Hope Brook Gold Project, the Cameron Gold Project and at the Québec projects to gain a better understanding of the potential of these projects. - Auteco is produced an updated resource estimate and commenced drilling at the Pickle Crow Gold Project, and are required to spend \$750,000 on exploration expenditures within the first 12 months of the Earn-In Agreement, by Q1

-2021.
-As at June 30, 2020, \$781,000 was spent on exploration expenditures and thus satisfied this contractual requirement.
+The Company is also working on the federal EA under the Canadian Environmental Assessment Act. - The Company is continuing to advance the Springpole Gold Project PFS, which is targeted for completion in Q1 2021, and data collection and compilation of the EIS, which is targeted for submission in 2021 as well. - Ongoing technical and economic evaluations are underway at the Hope Brook Gold Project, the Cameron Gold Project and at the Québec projects to gain a better understanding of the potential of these projects. - Auteco produced an updated resource estimate and commenced drilling at the Pickle Crow Gold Project, and in order to fulfill the first part of the Stage 1 Earn-In under the Earn-In Agreement, Auteco is required to spend \$750,000 on exploration expenditures at the Pickle Crow Gold Project within the first 12 months of the date of the Earn-In Agreement (by Q1 2021).
+As at September 30, 2020, Auteco had spent \$1,750,000 on exploration expenditures at the Pickle Crow Gold Project and thus satisfied the first part of the Stage 1 Earn-In.
+The Company expects that Auteco will continue to incur the remaining exploration expenditures at Pickle Crow that are necessary to complete the Stage 1 Earn-In.